DXHeroes/knowledge-base-content/practices/continous_integration.md

 The CI helps your team with:
 - **Reducing the integration risk**
   When multiple people work on the same project, they usually work on separate tasks or separate parts of the code.
-It can be risky to integrate their work together.
+It can be tricky to integrate their work together.
 Integrating frequently reduces the potential risk of problems to a minimum.
 - **Detecting possible problems before they break anything** The automatic tests let you know immediately if there are some problems.
 It helps you fix the problems before the code changes break anything.
 - **Improving the code quality**